OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/index.md

 Deployment to an Azure Web App proceeds as follows (more details provided below):

-1. Download the package from the [package repository](/docs/home/packaging-applications/package-repositories.md)
+1. Download the package from theÂ [package repository](/docs/home/packaging-applications/package-repositories.md)
 2. Extract the package on the Octopus server to a temporary location
-3. Any configured or packaged `PreDeploy` scripts are executed
+3. Any configured or packagedÂ `PreDeploy`Â scripts are executed
 4. [Substitute variables in files ](/docs/home/deploying-applications/substitute-variables-in-files.md)(if configured)
-5. [XML configuration transformations](/docs/home/deploying-applications/configuration-files.md) (if configured) are performed
+5. [XML configuration transformations](/docs/home/deploying-applications/configuration-files.md)Â (if configured) are performed
-6. [XML configuration variables](/docs/home/deploying-applications/configuration-files.md) (if configured) are replaced
+6. [XML configuration variables](/docs/home/deploying-applications/configuration-files.md)Â (if configured) are replaced
-7. Any configured or package `Deploy` scripts are executed
+7. Any configured or packageÂ `Deploy`Â scripts are executed
 8. Execute web deploy to synchronize the resultant files in the temporary location to the web app host
-9. Any configured or packaged `PostDeploy` scripts are executed
+9. Any configured or packagedÂ `PostDeploy`Â scripts are executed

 ## Deploying to multiple geographic regions